acmerev/acmerev/index.md

 Bio

 I am a Full stack Developer with industry experience building websites and web applications.
-I specialize in JavaScript and have professional experience working with Vue, nodejs, angular, react, python.
+I specialize in JavaScript and have professional experience working with Java, C, Vue, nodejs, angular, react, python.

 You can use the [editor on GitHub](https://github.com/acmerev/acmerev/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.